ISH’s first course is the innovative MA Leadership in Sport beginning in autumn 2019. The first intake is limited to 30

 The programme will combine the latest academic research with seminars by leading practitioners.
-Speakers include David Epstein, Ed Smith, Mervyn King, Kasia Boddy, Mike Brearley, Howard Marks and Simon Kuper.
+Speakers include David Epstein, Ed Smith, Mervyn King, Kasia Boddy, Mike Brearley, Howard Marks, Simon Kuper and Sam Zussman.

 Sports science has helped our knowledge of sport and informed its academic study, but understanding sport – whether a single team or the wider industry – now relies on the critical grasp of societal and cultural forces.
 It is time for a more balanced and inter-disciplinary approach: time for sports humanities.